 If a student is enrolled at another Indiana University campus and wishes to enter the School of Science at Indianapolis for the first time, the student must indicate this intention by formal notice to the Office of the Dean at the campus at which he or she is enrolled.
-This notice must be received no later than June 15 for the fall semester.
-December 5 for the spring semester or April 15 for the summer session.
 A student must have a 2.0 grade point average to transfer to the School of Science.

-A student in the School of Science at Indianapolis who wishes to attend another Indiana University campus must indicate this intention to the Office of the Assistant Dean for Academic Affairs, to secure an inter-campus transfer.
+A student in the School of Science at Indianapolis who wishes to attend another Indiana University campus must indicate this intention to the Office of the Assistant Dean for Academic Affairs, to secure an intercampus transfer.